Politics of the United States: Electing Supreme Court justices

 With an implementation of term limits and holding elections for Supreme Court justices, the United States could solve the contentious battle for when Supreme Court members unexpectedly die.
 Packing the Supreme Court proposals would fade away if an election was going to decide the outcome.
 Thirty-three states already elect their state supreme courts.
 William Watkins Jr., a constitutional scholar from the Independent Institute on National Public Radio, stated his proposal for 8 to 10-year one-time term limits, he also said justices are supposed to be like umpires calling balls and strikes in the game but are acting more like coaches tinkering with starting lineups, and calling hit and runs.
 Local district attorneys and county sheriffs are elected and so could Supreme Court justices.
 The United States Senate used to be appointed by state legislatures before the 17th Amendment was passed in 1913 for them to be elected.
 A second constitutional convention of the states to amend the Constitution could be a way for this reform to proceed.

 Term limits for congress

 Term limits for members of Congress was a movement that gained a lot of traction in the early 1990s.
 23 State Governments passed legislation that term limited US Congress representatives from each respective state.
-A Supreme Court decision U.S. Term Limits, Inc. v.
-Thornton in 1995 invalidated those 23 states term limits for their US representatives.
+The Supreme Court decision U.S. Term Limits, Inc. v.
+Thornton in 1995 invalidated the term limit legislation found in those 23 states.
 Newt Gingrich's Contract with America promised legislation in the first 100 days for a constitutional amendment for term limits.
-The Term Limits Constitutional Amendment bill did not pass the 2/3 majority to move the bill forward and only passed with a simple majority of 227-204.
+However, the Term Limits Constitutional Amendment bill did not pass the 2/3 majority to move the bill forward and only passed with a simple majority of 227–204.
 It would have limited the House and Senate to 12 years total, six terms in the House, and two terms in the Senate.
+Today, U.S. Term Limits campaigns for 34 states to call for a Convention to propose amendments to the United States Constitution to create a Term Limits amendment.